RedSpiderMkV/IP-AddressChangeNotifier-Python/readme.md

 In Linux, use crontab to have it run periodically.
 In Windows, use scheduler or place in startup folder to run on startup.

+* Broken... check back in a few days